10 Best Countries for Remote Workers in Europe

 - Berlin: Germany’s capital easily ranks as one of the most affordable capital cities in western Europe.
 Progressive, hipster and bohemian, it’s an incredibly exciting and unique place to live.
 For many remote workers, Berlin is a bucket list city.
 Berlin apartment rentals are also surprisingly affordable!

 - Munich: a little more stoic and serious than Berlin, Munich is clean, organized and efficient, and it’s an excellent destination for older remote workers and those with families.
+Apartments in Munich tend to be more expensive than Berlin but you’ll still find affordable options.

 - Hamburg: a port city which is slowly becoming one of Germany’s most exciting destinations, there’s a rapidly-growing expat community here.

 - Cologne: home to the titanic ‘Dom’ cathedral (the most-visited attraction in Germany), Cologne is a surprisingly buzzing creative media hub, and it’s a little cheaper than its more well-known peers.
+See apartments in Cologne

 - Dusseldorf: not far from Cologne is Dusseldorf, which ranks as having one of the highest living standards in the world.
 With great public transport, green spaces and lots of family stuff, it’s an excellent option if you’re moving with kids.
+See apartments in Dusseldorf

 Estimated average monthly rent for one-bedroom apartment in a big city center: €850